Meh-Mehul/Meh-Mehul/README.md

 - 👋 Hi, I’m @Meh-Mehul living in HP, India
 - 👀 I’m interested in most of Computer and robotics related stuff,
-- 🌱 I’m currently looking into website development and mangement and also robotics
+- 🌱 I’m currently looking into website development and management and also robotics
 -  I'm Currently a freshman at IIT Mandi.